rozenborg/records/README.md

 - Upload lists of participants by ID or email
 - Mark employees as registered and/or participated
 - View and edit participation history

+## Custom CSV Import

+The application supports custom CSV formats for the employees table:

+1. Prepare your CSV file with your own column names
+2. Go to the Employees section
+3. Use the "CSV Column Mapping" form to map your columns to the required fields:
+   - Standard ID (required)
+   - Email (required)
+   - Location
+   - Job Title
+   - Department levels (L1-L6)
+   - Manager levels (L1-L6)
+   - Categories

+The mappings are saved in `data/csv_mappings.json` and will be remembered between sessions.

 ## Data Storage